omartarek126/Operating-System-Simulation/README.md

 - 5 Queues:
   - Ready Queue (Contains processes ready to execute)
   - General Blocked Queue (Contains all processes trying to access any currently busy critical resource)
-  - File Access Blocked Queue (Contains all processes trying to access a file, to read or to write while it is already being used by another process)
+  - File Access Blocked Queue (Contains processes trying to access a file, to read or to write while it is already being used by another process)
-  - Input Blocked Queue (Contains all processes trying to take an input from the user while another process is trying to do so)
+  - Input Blocked Queue (Contains processes trying to take an input from the user while another process is trying to do so)
-  - Output Blocked Queue (Contains all processes trying to output something on the screen while another process is trying to do so)
+  - Output Blocked Queue (Contains processes trying to output something on the screen while another process is trying to do so)
 - Scheduler (Uses a scheduling algorithm to figure out which process should run)
 - Code Parser and Interpreter (Reads instructions from the text files and executes them)
 - Mutex (Once any process requests access to a critical resource, it checks whether it is available or not, if it is available it assigns it as the current owner of this resource and marks it as busy until the same process releases the resource, if it is not available it is placed in the general blocked queue and the blocked queue of this resource)